ryanguitard197-ctrl/Multi-Dimensional-Binary-V0.3.1/README.md

 **A computational framework that replaces exponential memory scaling with sparse state representation.
 64 positions.
 2 states.
 168 bytes.**

-> *What quantum computing promised but couldn't deliver — running on commodity hardware.*
+> *A distinct approach to representing and manipulating superposition-like states — running on commodity hardware.*

 ---

 ## The Problem

 Every quantum simulator stores **2ⁿ complex amplitudes**.
 For 64 positions, that's **295 exabytes** — more memory than exists on Earth.
-This hard limit has been treated as an unavoidable law of physics.
+This hard limit has been treated as an unavoidable constraint of the simulation approach.

 ## The Solution